The pros: Trader Joe’s Gyro Slices are decent gyro, but nothing that will wow.

-The verdict: The neighborhood I grew up in was very Greek.
-How do you know your neighborhood is a little bit Greek?
-Well, if you identify a little too well with the movie My Big Fat Greek Wedding then you know you are in a Greek neighborhood.
 Or if most of your neighbors have statues that are primarily in the nude, then you might find that statement to be true too.
-I was surrounded by some amazing Greek restaurants and even carts that just sold gyro.
+IÂ was surrounded by some amazing Greek restaurants and even carts that just sold gyro.
 Let me tell you, that Gyro is on point.

-Trader Joe’s Gyro Slices are no where near the quality that you would get off of a spit.
-I’ve been to a number of street carts, or street meat as we New Yorkers frequently call them.
+Trader Joe's Gyro Slices are nowhere near the quality that you would get off of a spit.
+I've been to a number of street carts, or street meat as we New Yorkers frequently call them.
 Those run laps around this product.
-You can’t hope to match the quality of a Greek Restaurant or street cart.
+You can't hope to match the quality of a Greek Restaurant or street cart.
 Probably for a few reasons, the first of which being that this is mostly beef in place of lamb.

-For $3.99 this did not taste bad, but was no where near the quality of the authentic gyros.
-However, if you take a moment and realize this is prepackaged refrigerated gyro meat that you can do at home, it isn’t terrible either.
-My gyro slices ended up in a pita, with lettuce, Trader Joe’s Tzatziki Dip and I had two pleasant meals.
-If you don’t have a good Greek establishment, then this is a reasonable substitute.
+My gyro slices ended up in a pita, with lettuce, Trader Joe's Tzatziki Dip and I had two pleasant meals.
+If you don't have a good Greek establishment, then this is a reasonable substitute.

 Here is the visual run down of what you get if you buy this product: